101 – University of Waterloo

 To apply to a co-op program, you must check the co-op box on your application.

-The application deadline for the fall term (September to December 2022) is February 1, 2022.
+The application deadline for the fall term is February 1, 2023.

 Additional Admission Information

 We require an Admission Information Form for admission to some programs and recommend it for all others.
 We will send information about how to complete the Admission Information Form once you have applied.

 Some programs also have other requirements, such as an interview or portfolio review.
 Review our admission requirements to ensure you know all the required steps.